networkservicemesh/deployments-k8s/examples/multicluster/heal/floating-forwarder-death/README.md

-# Floating interdomain NSE death example
+# Forwarders death in floating interdomain scenario

-This example shows that NSC can reach NSE registered in floating registry.
+This example shows that NSM keeps working after forwarders on the first and the second clusters are deleted.

-NSC and NSE are using the `kernel` mechanism to connect to its local forwarder.
+NSC and NSE use the `kernel` mechanism to connect to their local forwarders.
-Forwarders are using the `vxlan` mechanism to connect with each other.
+Forwarders from the first and the second cluster use the `vxlan` mechanism to connect to each other.

-NSE is registering in the floating registry.
+NSE registers itself in the floating registry.

 ## Requires